tomtiv/tomtiv.github.io/_posts/2022/07/2022-07-23-trauma-response.md

 ---
 layout: post
-tle:  behaviors That Kill Relationship
+title: Behaviors That Kill Relationship
 tags: [trauma]
 # cover-img: /assets/img/
 # thumbnail-img: /assets/img/
 comments: true
 ---
-Im sure most people know this stuff already but I've had to learn these things a very hard way, they seem simple but when these types of behaviours have been part of your entire life it's not so easy to understand.
+I'm sure most people know this stuff already but I've had to learn these things a very hard way.

+They seem simple but when these types of behaviors have been part of your entire life it's not so easy to understand.
 This week I want to go over some of my and Sam's behaviors that we both did but were unaware had a much bigger effect than we knew.

 - You Always or You Never
 - Silent Treatment